Should I Get a Brachioplasty Consultation During the Private Health Fund Waiting Period?

 The answer is Yes.

-Since COVID-19 began, Doctor Bernard has been offering Zoom consultations to make it more convenient to discuss arm lift surgery.
+Doctor Bernard began offering Zoom consultations during the pandemic to make it more convenient to discuss arm lift surgery.
+SInce then, he has continued making this service available, allowing patients to discuss the private fund via Zoom —without travelling.

 How much does an arm lift consultation cost?